Project Overview

 Commodities

-• Fruits: berries (blueberries)
+- Fruits: berries (blueberries)

 Practices

-• Pest Management: integrated pest management
+- Pest Management: integrated pest management

-As stated previously, there is a need for technologies that will enhance or increase the efficacy of alternative methods to control SWD as a means to reduce or eliminate pesticide usage.
+There is a need for technologies that will enhance or increase the efficacy of alternative methods to control SWD as a means to reduce or eliminate pesticide usage.
 We propose to employ a modified Growing Degree Day Model to counter the growing threat of SWD in the Southeast Growing degree days (GDD).
 Based on the amount of heat units accumulated in a specific area, this model will allow growers to predict the occurrence of the various life cycle stages of plants and animal species.
-Specifically, the GDD model allow growers to know when the first appearance of an insect pest is in fruit their production systems, when egg laying activities occur, the emergence of new adults, and peaks in population growth.
+Specifically, the GDD model allows growers to know when the first appearance of an insect pest is in fruit their production systems, when egg laying activities occur, the emergence of new adults, and peaks in population growth.
 Being able to predict when a particular life stage of an insect will occur will enable growers to apply sprays targeted for a specific life stage.
 Additionally, spraying with such specificity will enhance the overall efficacy of softer chemistries or other non-chemical control options such as ‘catch and kill’ or mass trapping.

 Researchers in the Pacific Northwest have developed a GDD model for SWD.
 Validation of this GDD model must be conducted for the climate of the Southeast given the vast differences in climate between the two regions.
 The proposed objectives of this study are to: